The Productivity J-Curve: Why Your AI Pilot Looks Worst at Week 6

 - Diffusion — top 10% of users contributing no more than 50% of usage.
 Above that, you have a pet project, not a rollout.

-- Cycle time, segmented — AI-touched PRs within ±15% of non-AI on cycle time is healthy at week 8.
-Improvements are bonus, not requirement.
+- Cycle time, segmented — AI-touched PRs within ±15% of non-AI is healthy at week 8.
+Improvements are bonus.

 - Verifier catch rate — first-pass review rate trending up.
-This is the leading indicator of quality before throughput moves, and the instrumentation for the Verify step I covered in The 5-Step Loop.
+The leading indicator of quality before throughput moves, and the instrumentation for the Verify step I covered in The 5-Step Loop.

 - Cost per developer per day — alert at 2× baseline.
 Runaway is structurally different from learning.

-There is one genuine cut signal, and it is structurally different from the dip.
-If post-merge defect rate sits at 2× pre-adoption baseline for four consecutive weeks with no downward trend, pause the expansion and debug the harness.
-That is the stacking-staircase pattern I touched on in The Quiet Failure Inside the Agent — a compounding signal, not a transient one.
+There is one genuine cut signal, structurally different from the dip.
+If post-merge defect rate sits at 2× pre-adoption baseline for four consecutive weeks with no downward trend, pause and debug the harness.
+That is the stacking-staircase pattern from The Quiet Failure Inside the Agent — compounding, not transient.
 Cut domain-specific before org-wide.

 All of which assumes the conversation about the dip has already happened.
 If it hasn't, the dashboard will not save you.